oroinc/documentation/user_guide/channel_guide.rst

   - Each B2B Customer instance can be assigned to an only Contact instance"

   "**Opportunity**","Represents potential sales most likely to become a success.

   - Is added to the entities of a B2B Type channel by default but may be removed

   - Contains such fields as Opportunity opening and closure dates, closure reasons probability of the Opportunity gain, customer needs and described solution descriptions, etc.

   - Each Opportunity instance must be assigned to an only instance of a Channel of a B2B Type

   - Each Opportunity instance must be assigned to an only instance of a B2B Customer

   - Each Opportunity instance can be assigned to an only Contact instance

-  - More information about Opportunities and their pre-implemented usage in the system is provided in the :ref:`*Opportunities Management Guide* <user-guide-system-entities-opportunities>`."
+  - More information about Opportunities and their pre-implemented usage in the system is provided in the /ref:`*Opportunities Management Guide* <user-guide-system-entities-opportunities>`/."

   "**Lead**","Represents potential Opportunity.

   - Is added to the entities of a B2B Type channel by default but may be removed